Upcoming Events

 2025

-May 27–June 5: Rock Creek Singers (Gay Men's Chorus of Washington, DC) premieres “Homeland” (TTBB) at the World Pride International Choral Festival in Washington, DC.
+May 27–June 5: Rock Creek Singers (Gay Men's Chorus of Washington, DC) perform “Homeland” (TTBB) at the World Pride International Choral Festival in Washington, DC.

 April 5: The Northeastern University Madrigal Singers perform “The Lake Isle of Innisfree” and “Homeland” in Boston, MA.